Sara Humphreys

 Sara Humphreys is an American romance writer.
 She has published several novels in the romance genre.

 Biography

 Sara Humphreys is a graduate of Marist College and has B.A. in English Literature & Theater.
 After college she pursued a career in acting.
-With acting credits in such shows as Guiding Light, As the World Turns & the fire house drama Rescue Me.
+With acting credits in such shows as Guiding Light, As the World Turns and the fire house drama Rescue Me.

 She is also the President of Taney Speaker Training, helping corporations and colleges in public speaking, presentation development and communication skills training.

 Her novels have been recognized in many contests and her novel Untamed in 2013 won two FF&P PRISM awards for "Best of the Best" and "Best Dark Paranormal."
 Publishers Weekly even gave Untouched a star review.
 She wrote a column for USA Today's Life section under the Happy Ever After byline, which includes reviews on TV shows like The Walking Dead.

 In recent years, she has been working in the elderly care industry.